-I don't post all the freelance work I do, but I noticed that this session had good examples of things I do to encourage young children to cooperate.
+I don't post all the freelance work I do, but I noticed that this session had some good examples of things I do to encourage young children to cooperate.
 This sister and brother were very different, and each required a different approach from me as the photographer.

-You may have to show them what you expect (I usually move my arms at at my sides and shift my weight a bit) but this can bring out a lot of personality for young clients, and get them feeling more comfortable and natural with the camera.
+You may have to show them what you expect (I usually move my arms at my sides and shift my weight a bit) but this can bring out a lot of personality for young clients and get them feeling more comfortable and natural with the camera.

 Dancing got out most of her sillies, so I got a more real smile after that.